Ten Bulls: Chinese origin

 A third version by an unknown author, with ten pictures, was the most popular in China.
 It derives from the Ching-chu and Tzu-te Hui series of pictures, and has a somewhat different series of pictures compared to Shiyuan's version.
 The 1585 edition contains a preface by Chu-hung, and it has ten pictures, each of which is preceded by Pu-ming's poem, of whom Chu-hung provides no further information.
 In this version, the ox's colour changes from dark to white.

 The most famous version of the oxherding pictures was drawn by the 12th century Chinese Rinzai Chan/Zen master Kuoan Shiyuan (廓庵師遠, Kuòān Shīyuǎn; Jp.
 Kaku-an Shi-en), who also wrote accompanying poems and introductory words attached to the pictures.
 In Shiyuan's version, there is no whitening process, and his series also doesn't end with mere emptiness, or absolute truth, but shows a return to the world, depicting Budai ("Laughing Buddha"), who is the bodhisattva Maitreya.

 Liaoan Qingyu (了菴清欲, Jp.
 Ryōan Seiyoku) (1288-1363) made another version with five pictures.

 Illustrations

 In Japan, Kuoan Shiyuan's version gained a wide circulation, and many variations of these illustrations were made, the earliest one probably belonging to the fifteenth century.
-The following illustrations include the verses by Kuòān Shīyuǎn translated by Senzaki Nyogen (千崎如幻) (1876–1958) and Paul Reps (1895-1990).
+The following illustrations include the verses by Kuòān Shīyuǎn translated by Nyogen Senzaki (千崎如幻) (1876–1958) and Paul Reps (1895-1990).
 The paintings below are traditionally attributed to the Japanese monk painter Tenshō Shūbun (天章周文) (1414-1463).